 Equity awards granted to our employees, including our named executive officers, are generally approved on a monthly basis by our Compensation Committee.
-In February 2017, our Compensation Committee delegated authority to the Chief Executive Officer, Chief Financial Officer and General Counsel of the Company to grant equity awards to employees of the Company, who are not executive officers.
-Grants under this delegation could not exceed 522,247 shares, net of forfeitures, in the aggregate and no grant under this delegation during any fiscal year to an individual employee can exceed 12,500 shares of the Company's Common Stock.
-In April 2017, the Compensation Committee amended this delegation and revised management's ability to grant equity from a per share basis to a dollar value basis.
-Pursuant to this amended delegation, grants could not exceed 522,247 shares, net of forfeitures, in the aggregate and no grant under this amended delegation during any fiscal year to an individual employee can exceed \$350,000 or be greater than 1.5x such person's base salary.
-The delegation also provided that the restricted stock units subject to an award would be determined by dividing (x) the cash value of the award by (y) the average of the Company's closing price for a share of common stock on each trading day during the thirty (30) trading days period ending on the date immediately prior to the grant date, rounded down to the nearest whole number of shares.
+In February 2018, our Compensation Committee delegated authority to the Chief Executive Officer, Chief Financial Officer, Chief Human Resources Officer and General Counsel of the Company to grant equity awards to employees of the Company, who are not executive officers.
+Grants under this delegation could not exceed 520,000 shares, net of forfeitures, in the aggregate and no grant under this delegation during any fiscal year to an individual employee can exceed \$350,000 or be greater than 1.5x such person's base salary.
+The delegation also provided that the restricted stock units subject to an award would be determined by dividing (x) the cash value of the award by (y) the average of the Company's closing price for a share of Common Stock on each trading day during the thirty (30) trading days period ending on the date immediately prior to the grant date, rounded down to the nearest whole number of shares.
 The number of stock options subject to an award would be determined by using a Black-Scholes calculation as of the grant date.
-In October 2017, the delegation to grant equity awards to employees of the Company was further amended to additionally delegate authority to the Chief Human Resources Officer.
 Grants of equity under this delegation are generally effective on the first business day of the month following approval of the equity award.